riccivr/youtube-video-sorter/README.md

 ## Future Improvements

 - Implement regex-based rules for more precise video matching
-- Add sorting options within categories (by date, views, etc.)
-- Create a more advanced user interface for managing categories and rules
+- Add options to customize the sorting behavior (e.g., hide non-matching videos vs. show them last)
-- Support auto-categorization for dynamically loaded videos (infinite scroll)
+- Support for sorting on search results pages
+- Add ability to edit existing categories
+- Improve the UI of the category manager

 ## Contributing